AST564/PHY564 -- High Energy Astrophysics

 This list means both the sources, their physics, and in some cases their influence on their enviroments, e.g. generating turbulence, magnetic fields, their role in cosmology, star formation etc. -->

-The material of the course will mix and match from textbooks and journal literature and my own notes.
-The textbook that offers good topical coverage that balances physics with the astrophysics in a way that I like is High Energy Astrophysics by Malcolm Longair.
-It is a nice textbook to own.
-USEFUL TEXTBOOKS :
+The textbook that offers good topical coverage that balances physics with the astrophysics in a way that I like overall is High Energy Astrophysics by Malcolm Longair listed below along with other sources.

 High Energy Astrophysics (3rd Edition) by Malcolm S. Longair; (strong on theoretical explanation of physical principles and broad topical coverage)